GitForEdu/odin/README.md

 Input all of the keys and URLs in a .env.local to overwrite .env (copy the content of .env and fill missing fields)

-Because you probably are not registered as an instructor in a course we have created an override in bbinfo.js at line 6.
-You can input your userName here to get `underviser` status.
+Because you probably are not registered as an instructor in a course we have created an override option in the .env files. `underviser1` is registered as a instructor so you can input that or something else on the variable `OVERRIDE_LOGIN_USERNAME`.

 Because we want to have an easy development time we have provided mock/fake instances of GitLab and Blackboard to use with this application.
 The mock project is located in `mock-blackboard-api`.
 Note that this mock project does not at the moment support all the POST request.
 So every change or save function does not work.
 You can create a connection between a Course on Blackboard and GitLab, and you can we a "course" with mocked data.
 For the connection GitLab URL and PAT the application will ask you for use `http://localhost:5050` for the URL and the PAT can be any string.
 Also filterting does not work (date filter etc).
 Steps to use the project: